Chapter 1 : Murder in Miniature

 Oh God, she looked like she was going to be a crier.
-Brandon Bennett was never so awkward as when a woman was crying in his presence – in actual fact, at Brandon’s wedding Vincent had been half convinced the man was about to leg it down the aisle when his wife started crying silently half way through the I dos.
-It had been Vincent’s best part of the ceremony (he really disliked weddings), but it wasn’t very useful to have his colleague breaking down into awkwardness when they were in the middle of an investigation.
+Brandon Bennett was never so awkward as when a woman was crying in his presence; in actual fact, at Brandon’s wedding Vincent had been half convinced the man was about to leg it down the aisle when his wife started crying silently half way through the I dos.
+It had been Vincent’s favourite part of the ceremony (he really disliked weddings), but it wasn’t very useful to have his colleague breaking down into awkwardness when they were in the middle of an investigation.

 “Miss Briggs,” Brandon said, nodding up to a rather more expensive looking photograph of yet another Dolls House, “is that miniature Edwardian themed?”

 “Yeah,” Moria breathed, seeming to calm slightly, “that was Wendy’s first Dolls House.
 There’s a bit of detailing wrong, a couple of things out of place, but we were just thirteen when we got our first ones.
 Our grandma was a fanatic and we… well, we always admired her I mean… we’d ask for new carpet for Christmas and proper mahogany tables… I can’t afford it so much these days,” Moria’s expression dropped suddenly, “that’s why I started with the photos and so Wendy dug this one out and gave it to me.
 Always giving me presents.
 Feels guilty.”